michael-sumner/go-make-things/content/resources.md

 : I love to talk with people about JavaScript and making things for the web.

-[The Vanilla JS Toolkit](https://vanillajstoolkit.com) &ndash; *free* : A growing collection of vanilla JavaScript code snippets, helper functions, polyfills, plugins, and learning resources
+[The Vanilla JS Toolkit](https://vanillajstoolkit.com) &ndash; *free* : A growing collection of vanilla JavaScript code snippets, helper functions, polyfills, plugins, and learning resources.

 [Pocket Guides](/guides/) &ndash; *{{<price-guides>}}+* : Step-by-step training guides to help you master vanilla JavaScript.
 They’re short, focused, and made for beginners.